 - A Quarter hour system is converted to the semester hour system taking the credit hours earned and dividing by 1.5. - A Trimester system of 15+ weeks is equal to a semester system not requiring credit conversion. - A Trimester system of less than 15 weeks is equal to a quarter system and will follow the quarter hour system conversion.

 Transfer Credit Limitations

 Each program has transfer credit limits and/or additional degree requirements.
+Core courses, pathophysiology, and pharmacology are not accepted for transfer of credit.

 Program Transfer Credit Limits